fortuity/origin_restful_authentication/README.markdown

 ## Deploy

-Before you deploy to production, be sure to replace http://localhost:3000/ with your site URL in the file:
+Before you deploy to production, be sure to replace example values such as http://www.mydomain.com/ with your site information in the file:

 	config/config.yml